huriyilmaz/visualstudio-docs.tr-tr/docs/containers/launch-profiles.md

 ## <a name="properties"></a>Özellikler

-İşte *launchSettings.js* her bir özelliğin açıklaması:
+*Launchsettings.
+JSON* içindeki her bir özelliğin açıklaması aşağıdadır:

 |Özellik| Açıklama|
 | - | - |